Mocedades: Javier Garay

-More than twenty-five people have been part of Mocedades since its inception.

-Eres Tú Covers
+"Eres tú" covers

 A well known cover version of "Eres Tú" was recorded by Perry Como on 29 April 1974.

 A guitar instrumental version of "Eres Tú" was used in a Bank of New Zealand TV advertising campaign in the 1990s.

 In the movie Tommy Boy, there's a scene in which Chris Farley and David Spade sing the original Spanish version of "Eres Tú".